2025 EARLY BIRD SALE NOW ON!

 Kayaking

 Head out to sea and embark on an off-the-beaten-track kayaking adventure to Amber Island, off the northeastern coast of Mauritius.
-This beautiful nature reserve of 140 hectares forms part of the local national parks, with unique wild features including mangroves, crystal clear lagoons and a thriving ecosystem.
-Paddle through sparkling azure waters and soak in the serenity of this coastal paradise as you navigate through shady mangrove canopies.
-You'll have time for an unforgettable snorkelling session in this natural aquarium, before joining your local guides for a nature walk amongst endemic plants and colonial ruins dating back to 1750.
-Back on shore, head back to your hotel in Tamarin Bay for the evening.
+This beautiful nature reserve of 140 hectares forms part of the local national parks, with unique wild features including mangroves, lagoons and a thriving ecosystem.
+Paddle and soak in the serenity of this coastal paradise as you navigate through shady mangrove canopies.
+Whilst here, you'll have time for a nature walk amongst endemic plants and colonial ruins dating back to 1750.
+Having worked up an appetite, you'll then head to a local beach for lunch with some free time to chill out, before heading back to your hotel in Tamarin Bay for the evening.

 Day 7